centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-adva-fsp150-snmp.md

 ### How do I test my configuration through the CLI and what do the main parameters stand for ?

-Once the Centreo plugin installed, you can test it logging with the centreon-engine user:
+Once the Centreon Plugin installed, you can test it directly on the Centreon poller by logging into the CLI with the *centreon-engine* user:

 ```bash
 /usr/lib/centreon/plugins/centreon_adva_fsp150_snmp.pl \